szczyglis-dev/py-gpt/README.md

     launcher.run()
 ```

-To integrate your own model or provider into **PYGPT**, you can reference the sample classes located in the `llm` directory of the application.
+To integrate your own model or provider into **PyGPT**, you can reference the sample classes located in the `llm` directory of the application.
 These samples can act as an example for your custom class.
 Ensure that your custom wrapper class includes two essential methods: `chat` and `completion`.
 These methods should return the respective objects required for the model to operate in `chat` and `completion` modes.

 # Plugins